Skip to content

 The indicator includes the following components:

 1. Tenkan-sen (Conversion Line) — the average price over the last 9 periods.
-A fast signal line reflecting short-term momentum.
+A fast signal line that reflects short-term momentum.

 2. Kijun-sen (Base Line) — the average price over the last 26 periods.
-A slow line showing the medium-term trend.
+A slower line that shows the medium-term trend.

 3. Senkou Span A — the average of Tenkan-sen and Kijun-sen, shifted 26 periods forward.
 Forms one boundary of the cloud.